ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 an object identifier for the module identifier (TBDMOD) with a description of "id-mod-pkix-evidence-2025".
 This should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

+Fo the ASN.1 module found in section 8, IANA is requested to assign an object identifier for the extended key usage `id-kp-attestationKey`.
+This identifier should be allocated under the PKIX KP arc (1.3.6.1.5.5.7.3) with the description "Extended Key Usage (EKU) for signing Evidence".

 IANA is asked to define a new arc under "SMI Security for Mechanism Codes" (1.3.6.1.5.5) with the following
 details: